r1chardj0n3s/pycode-minecraft/README.rst

   A list of all the standard Minecraft dye color names.
 ``facings``
   A list of all the standard Minecraft facing names.
+``players``
+  Access to the players in the game, more information below.

 Choose colors and facings with random.choice() for extra creativity!